‘Days Of Our Lives’ Actor Kyle Lowder Returns To NBC Daytime, Ron Carlivati Teases Secretive Role [Spoilers]

 Numerous viewers of the show wondered if Lowder’s return meant that the actor currently playing the role of Brady Black, Eric Martsolf, would be leaving.
 Martsolf has been playing Brady since 2008, winning a Daytime Emmy for his portrayal of the character in 2014.
 According to Soap Opera Digest, Eric Martsolf “is not going anywhere.”

-With Eric Martsolf keeping his role on the show, Lowder’s character description remains unclear and kept under lock and key, for now.
-Kyle is currently filming for his current part and fans can expect a new character to appear in Salem this coming fall.
+With Eric Martsolf keeping his role on the show, Lowder’s character description remains unclear and being kept under lock and key, for now.
+Kyle is currently filming for his current part, and fans can expect a new character to appear in Salem this coming fall.

-Days of Our Lives writer Ron Carlivati responded to the news release with a cryptic message of his own.
+Days of our Lives writer Ron Carlivati responded to the news release with a cryptic message of his own.
 The message doesn’t give viewers a whole lot more information in regards to the part Lowder has signed on to play, but it does confirm that he is, in fact, back filming for the show.

 A Very Brady Sequel??? #days ⏳ https://t.co/SJ24p0kE1X